Guidance Addresses 90-day Waiting Period, Full-time Employees for Employer Mandate

 90-day Waiting Period

-Under health care reform, group health plans and insurers are prohibited, for plan years beginning on or after January 1, 2014, from applying a waiting period that is more than 90 days.
+Under the ACA, group health plans and insurers are prohibited, for plan years beginning on or after January 1, 2014, from applying a waiting period that is more than 90 days.
 Notice 2012-59 provides temporary guidance regarding the 90-day limit on waiting periods.
 It defines a waiting period as the period of time that must pass before coverage for an employee or dependent who is otherwise eligible under the plan terms can become effective.

 The guidance permits an extended coverage effective date for group health plans: